 Q: What’s your approach to unit testing in Python?

 The most fundamental answer to this question centers around Python’s unittest testing framework.
-Basically, if a candidate doesn’t mention unittest when answering this question, that should be a huge red flag.
+Basically, if a python automation candidate doesn’t mention unittest when answering this question, that should be a huge red flag.

 unittest supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework.
 The unittest module provides classes that make it easy to support these qualities for a set of tests.